blechta/pardiso-matlab-recipes/README.rst

 ----------------------

 Run ``./make_openblas.sh``.
-That will download OpenBLAS, build single-threaded version, and install it into ``build/`` directory.
+That will download OpenBLAS, build single-threaded version, and install it into ``build32/`` amd ``build64/`` directories.
 You might need to tweak the file in order to

 * use ``make TARGET=...`` if CPU autodetection fails;
 * use ``make DYNAMIC_ARCH=1`` to support heterogenous platform;